 Love ’em or hate ’em, oysters are a staple of cuisines all over the world.
 Some people shudder at the thought of slurping down the slimy inside.
 Others can’t get enough of the briny flavor.
 Whatever camp you are in, you should know the health benefits hidden behind the rough shells.
-So here is a list of the top 10 health benefits of oysters:

 These mollusks pack a solid dose of both vitamin E and C. They also contain various other minerals that help our immune system.
 The anti-inflammatory and anti-oxidant properties of oysters also protect against free radicals, which are released during cellular metabolism.